“In this great future, you can’t forget your past.” – Bob Marley

 The United States is still a colonial power in Puerto Rico and the struggle that began with the father of Puerto Rican independence, Ramon Emeterio Betances, still continues.
 In the late 1960’s Comandante Filiberto Ojeda Rios took the battle for Puerto Rico’s independence into a new stage.
 It was Comandante Filiberto who was the father of the underground armed resistance movement in Puerto Rico and in the United States.
 In 1967 he founded MIRA, Movimento Independetista Revolucionario Armado (Armed Revolutionary Independence Movement).
 Shortly after that he had a hand in forming the FALN, Fuerzas Armadas de Liberacion Nationalista (Armed Forces for National Liberation) in the United States.
 He also founded the EPB, Ejercito Popular Boricua (Popular Puerto Rican Army) affectionately known as Los Macheteros.
 All of these groups used clandestine guerilla warfare tactics against the United States in an effort to free Puerto Rico from colonial rule and all of the groups were considered terrorist organizations by the United States.

 If you didn’t know the history of El Grito de Lares it’s through no fault of your own.
 This history has been kept from you so that you’re separated from your past.
 If you’re separated from your past then your future can belong to anyone who lays claim to it.
-If our colonizers can erase our past then they can write our future.
-These T-shirts are a good way of letting others know that you know your history and they’re good at starting a conversation for those who don’t know and are curious.
-These aren’t just T-shirts, they’re weapons to be used to reclaim a rebel history that our colonizers need us to forget.
+If our colonizers can erase our past then they can re-write our future.
+Knowledge of the past is a means of securing the future.
+Knowing the secret rebel history kept hidden from you is a weapon that can be used to reclaim a future that is and has always been rightfully yours…